MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 2. The branding logo.
 Required resolution is 300x300 pixels.
 Image should also be full bleed with no transparency.
 3. The list of countries where your solution is supported.
 Please use [ISO 3166 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) to create the list (comma separated).
 4. Your MO Direct portal URI (localization is not supported).
 This should be a https address.
 Port numbers are not supported
 5. A notification URI.
+This is the host address from where the javascript callbacks ([control back notifications]((mobile-plans-callbacks.md)) are going to be run.
 This should be a https address.
-Port numbers are not supported
+Port numbers are not supported.
 6. The ICCID range or ranges that you want to want to associate with *Mobile Plans*.

 <!--